-Every Queue DDI, CT Gateway Device, Service Queue, and Call Park Device configured in the attendant console server application creates a CTI route point or CTI port in Unified CM.
-The number of CTI connections required to handle the Unified Department, Business, or Enterprise Attendant Console integration also counts toward the CTI connection limits per cluster.
+- Every Queue DDI, CT Gateway Device, Service Queue, and Call Park Device configured in the attendant console server application creates a CTI route point or CTI port in Unified CM.
+The number of CTI connections required to handle the Cisco Unified Attendant Console Advanced integration also counts toward the CTI connection limits per cluster.
 (For more information on CTI connection limits per cluster, see Capacity Planning for CTI.)

-With respect to Quality of Service (QoS), the attendant console server application, the attendant console client application, and the Cisco TSP all send their traffic marked as Best Effort (DSCP=0).
+- With respect to Quality of Service (QoS), the attendant console server application, the attendant console client application, and the Cisco TSP all send their traffic marked as Best Effort (DSCP=0).
 If this traffic traverses a WAN or a link that is typically congested, packets must be marked to receive preferential treatment through the network.
-For a complete list of the TCP port numbers associated with these applications, refer to the Unified Department, Business, or Enterprise Attendant Console design guide, available with appropriate login authentication at
+For a complete list of the TCP port numbers associated with these applications, refer to the Cisco Unified Attendant Console installation guides, available with appropriate login authentication at

 Cisco Paging Server

 The Cisco Paging Server allows users to send audio-only messages to groups of up to 50 IP phones in an organization.
 The Cisco Paging Server is Singlewire InformaCast in basic paging mode.
 Those who wish to page larger groups of phones or other endpoints or to schedule broadcasts should consider upgrading to advanced notification mode.